Home » Measuring instruments » Gauges: 9 Different Types of Gauge with [Working and Images]

 Ring gauges are limit gauges for gauging the shafts and are used in a similar manner to that of GO and NOGO plug gages.
 A ring gauge consists of a piece of metal in which a hole of the required size is based as shown in the figure.

-4. Limit Gauges
+Limit Gauges

 There are several methods available to determine the dimensions of components in a system of limits and fits.
 The method of measurement adopted for mass production of parts is called the system of limit gauging.
-It has an advantage that it can be operated by unskilled persons.
+It has the advantage that it can be operated by unskilled persons.

-Instead of measuring actual dimensions, the conformance of product with tolerance specifications can be checked by a ‘GO’ and ‘NOT GO’ gauges.
+Instead of measuring actual dimensions, the conformance of the product with tolerance specifications can be checked by ‘GO’ and ‘NOT GO’ gauges.
 These gauges represent the limit sizes of the workpiece, as per the specified product tolerances.

 A GO gauge represents the maximum material condition of the product and conversely, a “NOT GO” gauge represents the minimum material condition.

-5. Pin Gauges
+Pin Gauges

 types of gauges- Pin gauge

-During the measurement, the gauge is located lengthwise in the cylinder bore and measurement is done.
+During the measurement, the gauge is located lengthwise in the cylinder bore, and measurement is done.
 These types of gauges are particularly useful in the measurement of grooves or slot widths.

 Caliper gauge

-7. Feeler Gauge
+Feeler Gauge

 It is also known as a thickness gauge.
 Feeler gauges are often used to measure the clearance between the components.
 These gauges are excellent for the measurement of narrow slots, measuring clearance, determining small spacing, and determining the fit between mating parts.

 An extensive application of the filler gauge is to adjust the spark gap between the distributor points of a vehicle.
-This types of gauges are made of a set of narrow strips or blades of a sheet of marked thickness on each strip.
+These types of gauges are made of a set of narrow strips or blades of a sheet of marked thickness on each strip.

 Read also: Spark Plug: Types, Parts, Working Principle, Spark plug gap.